Tiny-Earth/DemoSite/site/src/summative.md

 - Speaking: oral presentations, debates, and discussions
 - Creating: multimedia projects

-**Provide multiple means of engagement** by incorporating features that motivate and engage students:
+**Provide multiple means of engagement** by designing assessments to include features that motivate and engage students:

 - Authentic tasks: use real-world problems that reflect students’ interests and experiences
 - Cultural relevance: incorporate diverse perspectives, cultures, examples, and scenarios